 - Providing mezzanine and related classes of capital for buyouts, recapitalisations, development or expansion of companies or other entities primarily with their core business in Europe, whereby the Fund will invest:

-- at least 60% of Total Commitments in mezzanine and other private subordinated debt as well as investments with a similar risk profile issued by companies, issuers and borrowers that are incorporated or have their corporate headquarters or which conduct a material part of their business in the Netherlands or Germany; and
+at least 60 percent of total commitments in mezzanine and other private, subordinated debt as well as investments with a similar risk profile issued by companies, issuers and borrowers that are incorporated or have their corporate headquarters, or which conduct a material part of their business in the Netherlands or Germany; and

-- in mezzanine and other private subordinated debt as well as investments with a similar risk profile issued by Investee Companies that qualify, at the time of the Fund’s first investment therein, as Expansion and Growth Stage Companies.
+in mezzanine and other private, subordinated debt as well as securities with a similar risk profile issued by investee companies that qualify, at the time of the Fund’s first investment therein, as expansion and growth stage companies.

-- Investing in unitranche investments with leverage provided by third party leverage providers.
+- In unitranche investments with leverage provided by third-party leverage providers.

-- Investing an amount equal to at least two thirds of the amount drawn down from Investors for the purpose of investment in Investee Companies based or active in the territory of the Member States of the European Union or in candidate and potential candidate countries (recognised as such by the European Union).
+- An amount equal to at least two thirds of the amount drawn down from investors for the purpose of investment in companies based or active in the territory of the member states of the European Union (EU) or in candidate and potential candidate countries (recognised as such by the EU).

-The Fund aims to achieve a 10% + IRR, net of costs and Carried Interest, for its Investors.
+The Fund aims to achieve a >10 precent internal rate of return, net of costs and carried interest, for its investors.

-DMF IV promotes social characteristics towards Investee Companies by providing access to financing to SMEs.
-Whilst access to financing remains a key success factor for the future business growth of SMEs, access to financing for SMEs remains faced with difficulties in today’s markets.
-DMF IV choses to select those SMEs which are willing to make an effort to improve on their good employership, as this fosters the development of decent work environments.
+DMF IV promotes social characteristics towards investee companies by providing access to financing for SMEs.
+Whilst financing remains a key success factor for the future business growth of SMEs, access to financing for SMEs remains difficult in today’s markets.
+DMF IV invests in SMEs that are willing to make an effort to improve on their good employment practices, thereby fostering the development of decent work environments.

-DMF IV promotes environmental characteristics as it is convinced that Investee Companies that are better prepared for the uncertainties and challenges of potential environmental changes, will turn out the be the stronger performers of the future.
-Enabling SMEs to improve on their sustainable industrialization, production and consumption processes supports this preparation.
+In addition, DMF IV promotes environmental characteristics as the Fund is convinced that investee companies that are better prepared for the uncertainties and challenges of potential environmental changes will have better performance in the future.
+Enabling SMEs to improve on their sustainable production and consumption processes supports this preparation.

-DMF IV promotes environmental and social characteristics, but does not have as its objective sustainable investment.
-As such it does not target a percentage of sustainable investments and does not take into account the adverse impacts on sustainability factors as defined in the Sustainable Finance Disclosure Regulation.
+DMF IV promotes both environmental and social characteristics, but does not have a sustainable investment objective.
+As such, the Fund does not target a percentage of sustainable investments and does not take into account the adverse impacts on sustainability factors as defined in the Sustainable Finance Disclosure Regulation (SFDR).
 Also, DMF IV does not target EU Taxonomy aligned investments.
+The Fund is therefore classified under article 8 of the SFDR.

-As part of every new potential investment, the Portfolio Managers prepare an extensive, independently readable, investment proposal.
-As part of this investment proposal, ESG / sustainability risks are assessed as part of due diligence according to the Sustainability Accounting Standards Board (SASB) sustainability risk matrix.
-The investment proposal is subsequently discussed with the DMF IV investment advisory committee, where the ESG risk analysis forms part of the overall risk assessment and investment decision process.
-The output of the ESG assessment is consecutively recorded via a software tool.
+For every new potential investment, the Fund’s portfolio managers prepare an extensive investment proposal.
+As part of this investment proposal, sustainability risks are assessed according to the Sustainability Accounting Standards Board (SASB) sustainability risk matrix including various risks regarding Environmental, Social and Governance (ESG) criteria.
+The investment proposal is subsequently discussed with the DMF IV Investment Advisory Committee, where the ESG risk analysis forms part of the overall risk assessment and investment decision process.
+The output of the ESG analysis is monitored by the Fund’s manager via a third-party software tool.

 DMF IV uses the SASB methodology as it provides a framework for assessing and reporting on sustainability factors that are financially material to companies.
-While SASB primarily focuses on industry-specific sustainability issues, it recognizes the importance of good governance practices as a fundamental component of sustainability, e.g. as SASB requires companies to disclose relevant governance-related information as part of their reporting.
-This includes information on board composition, independence, leadership structure, executive compensation, and shareholder rights.
+While SASB primarily focuses on industry-specific sustainability issues, it recognizes the importance of good governance practices as a fundamental component of sustainability.
+SASB requires companies to disclose relevant governance-related information as part of their reporting.
+This includes information on Board composition, independence, leadership structure, executive compensation, and shareholder rights.
 By imposing these disclosures, SASB promotes transparency and accountability, which are essential elements of good governance.

 No sustainable investment objective

-DMF IV promotes environmental and social characteristics, but does not have as its objective sustainable investment.
-The Fund targets a minimum of 60% of the invested capital to be aligned with the Environmental and Social characteristics and does not make use of derivatives to attain these characteristics.
+DMF IV promotes environmental and social characteristics, but does not have a sustainable investment objective.
+The Fund targets a minimum of 60 percent of the invested capital to be aligned with the environmental and social characteristics, and does not make use of derivatives to promote these characteristics.

-Please find more details in the Pre-Contractual Disclosure Document (Annex II)
+More details can be found in the SDFR Pre-Contractual Disclosure (Annex II).

 Environmental or social characteristics of the financial product